 Your business name is one of the most important features of your business, even more important than your logo.
 It’s one of the first things you will think about when starting up a business.

 So, what’s in a name and where do you start with naming your business?
-Here are some great tips for finding a name that really suits.
+Here are 5 TIPS for choosing the perfect name for your business.

 1. Don’t use your name.